radiantlogic-v8/documentation-new/documentation/tuning/directory-stores.md

 If the back link attribute location and forward link attribute location in the Linked Attributes setting is a RadiantOne Directory, the computation of the references can be optimized in order to return client requests for the back link attribute(s) at high speed.
 This optimization has to be manually enabled and has sub-settings that dictate whether entries that have had their back link attribute are logged into the changelog, and if RadiantOne should update the linked entries asynchronously, allowing the client that issued the group modification request to get a response immediately after the group membership (object containing the forward link attribute) is updated without waiting for the back link attribute in all related objects to be updated.

-For more details, see [Indexed Attributes](/documentation/configuration/directory-stores/managing-properties#optimize-linked-attribute)
+For more details, see [Optimize Linked Attributes](/documentation/configuration/directory-stores/managing-properties#optimize-linked-attribute)